pub struct Spacecraft {

 fn stm(&self) -> Result<OMatrix<f64, Self::Size, Self::Size>, DynamicsError>

-diag(STM) = [X,Y,Z,Vx,Vy,Vz,Cr,Cd,Fuel] WARNING: Currently the STM assumes that the fuel mass is constant at ALL TIMES!
+diag(STM) = [X,Y,Z,Vx,Vy,Vz,Cr,Cd,Fuel] WARNING: Currently the STM assumes that the prop mass is constant at ALL TIMES!

 type VecLength = Const<90>